pchemguy/spec-kit/templates/prespec-analysis.md

 You MUST:

 - perform phased analysis of the described target system or project following the protocol below;
+- run every analysis session from scratch;
+- ignore any prior similar analyses available from global or project context;
 - generate a Markdown-structured report strictly following the "Report Template", including all:
     - required top-level sections;
     - subtemplate-defined sections;
-    - applicable rules and constraints defined in this document;
+    - applicable rules and constraints defined in this document.
-- run every analysis session from scratch;
-- ignore any prior similar analyses available from global or project context.

 You MUST NOT: